 Today's teaching, part 27 already in the series Teachings of the Eagle Feather, is centered around five new sets of gold wedding rings designed by me and handcrafted in my jeweler's studio.
-Also added are several images of artwork by several Anishinaabe artists (Minowewegebon/Kevin Belmore, the late ᐅᓵᐚᐱᐦᑯᐱᓀᐦᓯ (Miskwaabik Animikii/Norval Morrisseau), the late Carl Ray, and the late Moses Amik, as well as a line drawing done by me.
+Also added are several images of artwork by several Anishinaabe artists (Minowewegebon/Kevin Belmore, the late ᐅᓵᐚᐱᐦᑯᐱᓀᐦᓯ (Miskwaabik Animikii/Norval Morrisseau), the late Carl Ray, the late Randy Trudeau, as well as a line drawing done by me.

-The ring sets, although different in style and design, share a similar theme, namely the powerful medicine of the Eagle/Thunderbird that can be found on top of Mount McKay/Thunder Mountain – a flat-topped hill flanked by steep cliffs overlooking Thunder Bay in Ontario, which I climbed twice and which, according to Anishinaabe tradition, is the winter home of the Thunderbirds.
+The ring sets, although different in style and design, share a similar theme, namely the powerful medicine of the Eagle/Thunderbird that, according to Anishinaabe tradition, can be found on top of Mount McKay/Thunder Mountain.
+This flat-topped hill flanked by steep cliffs overlooking Thunder Bay in Ontario, which I climbed twice, is according to a local Ojibwe legend the winter home of the Thunderbirds.
 All five sets are storytelling rings created in the best aadizookewin izhitwaawin (storytelling tradition) of my People, the Ojibwe Anishinaabeg from Turtle Island's Great Lakes area.

 ~~ THE TRADITION OF STORYTELLING ~~